Five foods to boost your heart health

 In summary

 Eating for a healthy heart doesn’t have to be complicated.
 By adding foods like oily fish, leafy greens, nuts, whole grains, and berries to your diet, you can support your cardiovascular health while enjoying delicious meals.
 Simple changes, such as snacking on nuts, cooking with heart-healthy oils, or planning meals with whole grains and leafy greens, can make a big difference.
-At-home tests like the Heart Profile DNA Test and Heart Profile Blood Test from MyHealthChecked can help you take personalised steps towards optimal heart health.
+At-home tests such as the Cholesterol Profile Blood Test and Heart Profile Blood Test can give you a useful snapshot of your cholesterol pattern, but they do not replace a full review with your GP.
+Use your results as a starting point for informed conversations and realistic lifestyle changes rather than as a standalone solution.

 Reviewed by Dr Yiannis Mavrommatis